OwlAIProject/Owl/docs/ios_instructions.md

 - [Enable developer mode on your devices](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).
 This is required in order to deploy builds from Xcode.

-- On iPhone, open "Settings" and then *Privacy & Security*.
+- On iPhone, open *Settings* and then *Privacy & Security*.
 Scroll to the bottom to find the *Developer Mode* option.

 <p align="center">
 <img alt="Signing & Capabilities" src="../docs/images/xcode/developer_mode_iphone.png"><br>